Last Updated on February 23, 2026 by maximosecrets

 The Service Requests application does not have a set of activities, whereas the Incidents and Problems applications do.
 It is easily configured to add Activities to Service Requests and the associated Activities and Tasks application is licensed for Maximo clients without any add-ons.
 Activities would be used if the nature of the request, issue, or other reason for using the Service Requests application requires multiple tasks, reviews, or investigations to be performed by one or more people or teams, whether in series or in parallel.
 For issues or incidents affecting multiple people it is easy to see why multiple activities might be used.
 It is one of those things that when a client sees the Incidents application as part of the HSE add-on they often say that it would have made a better help desk or service desk.

-The Activities table window will be used for the more complex responses to requests, issues, etc. It has an Owner and Owner Group fields for directing the activity to the right person or team.
+Generally, the Activities table window will be used for the more complex responses to requests, issues, etc. It has Owner and Owner Group fields for directing the activity to the right person or team.
 It too has a Classification and Class Description fields and on the Specifications tab you’ll find the associated attributes for the Activity Specification linked to the Sequence field for the activity and displaying the associated classification of the activity.
-This is needed because if there are multiple activities each with a classification and attributes, then you will need to understand which attributes belong to which activity.
+This is needed because if there are multiple activities each with a classification and set of attributes, then you will need to understand which attributes belong to which activity.

 The activity can have a Job Plan, and this is applied on the activity to create a set of tasks which can be seen from the Activities and Tasks application and Plans tab.
 The Priority field in this case is a value in the range of 0-999 where 999 is high, it is the activity priority, and an activity is a class of work order.